TobiaRigon/PromptPack/README.md

 - Only files with allowed extensions are included by default.
 - Hidden folders and ignored files are shown but deselected by default.
 - All preview and configuration windows inherit the custom icon (`promptpack.ico`), if available.
-- La finestra "Select Files to Include" adotta uno sfondo scuro quando è attivo il tema dark.
+- The "Select Files to Include" window uses a dark background when the dark theme is enabled.
-- Per evitare rallentamenti, l'anteprima e l'esportazione interrompono la raccolta dei contenuti al raggiungimento di 200 000 token.
+- To avoid slowdowns, preview stops gathering content after 200 000 tokens.
+Export automatically splits files every 200 000 tokens.

 ## License